akothen/Hydride/README.md

 # Hydride

-Hydride is a retargetable synthesis-based compiler for modern hardware architectures.
+Hydride is a retargetable and extensible synthesis-based compiler for modern hardware architectures.
+Checkout the [wiki page](https://github.com/AkashIwnK/Hydride/wiki) for details.

 Hydride has two major components:
 - CodeGen Generator - It is responsible for automatically generating target-agnostic DSL in Rosette for synthesis, LLVM IR extensions and legalization code.